-Catherine Grant studied Modern Languages and Literatures (French and Spanish) at the University of Leeds (1982-86), and gained a PhD from the same university (1987-1991) with a thesis on issues of authorship and feminism in Mexican fiction.
+Catherine Grant studied Modern Languages and Literatures (French and Spanish, with First Class Honours) at the University of Leeds (1982-86), and gained a British Academy-funded PhD from the same university (1987-1991) with a thesis on issues of authorship and feminism in Mexican fiction.
 She was appointed Lecturer in Spanish and Latin American Studies at the University of Strathclyde in Glasgow in 1991, and later was made Director of its Postgraduate Programme in Women’s Studies, until 1998 when she took up a post in Film Studies at the University of Kent.
 There, she researched, taught and published on Latin American and world cinema (Screening World Cinema, co-ed. with Annette Kuhn, Routledge, 2006), European cinema, film studies methodologies, individual film directors, ‘border crossings’ in American cinema, and film programming, and served as Director of the Film Studies Department between 2003-7.
 In 2008, Grant left Kent to move to East Sussex to focus on research and online publishing.
 She was a Visiting Research Fellow in the School of Media, Film & Music at Sussex between 2008 and February 2011, when she was appointed to a part-time, Senior Lectureship in Film Studies in this School.
-She is currently engaged on a 0.3 fraction permanent post.

 In August 2008, Grant created Film Studies For Free, a regularly updated web-archive of links to, and comment on, online, Open Access, film and moving image studies resources of note.
 The website, with its associated micro-blogs, has a large international readership, including around 30,000 regular followers/subscribers.
 Her research blog Filmanalytical can be found here; and Audiovisualcy, the international film studies video essay group forum that she curates is here.